 - Matusiewicz, A. K., Hopwood, C. J., Banducci, A. N., & Lejuez, C. (2010, September).
 The Effectiveness of Cognitive Behavioral Therapy for Personality Disorders.
 Psychiatric Clinics of North America, 33(3), 657–685. https://doi.org/10.1016/j.psc.2010.04.007

 - Linehan, M. M. (1993).
 Cognitive-behavioral treatment of borderline personality disorder.
 Guilford Press.

 If You Are In Crisis

-In Case of Emergency If you find yourself in a crisis, waiting for an online therapy session might not be the safest option.
+If you find yourself in a crisis, waiting for an online therapy session might not be the safest option.
 If you need immediate assistance, please call 911.
 This includes situations where you or someone else may be at risk of harm.
 If you’re experiencing thoughts of self-harm, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7 support.

 Another helpful resource is the National Helpline of the Substance Abuse and Mental Health Services Administration (SAMHSA).
 You can call them at 1-800-662-HELP (4357) for free, confidential assistance.
 SAMHSA’s helpline offers 24/7 support, 365 days a year, connecting individuals with mental health or substance abuse issues to treatment resources and information.